Beautiful Nature Destinations in Israel for the Holiday Vacation

 Another feature of the Sukkot break is a mass exodus of Israelis to the country’s wonderful national parks and nature destinations in Israel.
 This sounds delightful, but it can have its drawbacks.
 At the very worst, a Sukkot picnic in the park can involve hundreds of families crammed onto every green space, almost like summer sunbathers on a Tel Aviv beach.
 The following morning can require a major cleaning operation to remove the tons of dropped litter.

 If you’re looking for a quieter or more private outdoor experience, it pays to plan ahead.
-If you’re willing to travel a little further into the countryside, it’s easy to find a quiet spot that you can share with like-minded people.
+If you’re willing to travel a little further into the countryside, it’s easy to find a quiet spot where you can share with like-minded people.
 What you need is a location that offers a degree of flexibility.
 Basic facilities like convenient parking, a small kiosk or shop, water fountains, toilets, and shade are a must for many families.
 It’s also great to be able to take a five or ten-minute walk away from these, and suddenly feel like you’re in a genuine wilderness.
 If you have kids, you need a location where they can run and play freely, but you can still keep an eye on them.

 Check out some of the nature destinations in Israel and amazing national parks and beauty spots below.
 It’s not a definitive list - and we’ll feature more in the future - but there are some great places to try out this Sukkot.
 All the listed sites are accessible to the average family and offer enough variety to keep both children and adults interested and engaged.
 Whether you plan to park up and spread out a picnic blanket and enjoy the view or try a more ambitious hike, you’ll find something to suit your needs.